Transit concept:

 The single bus rapid transit line will provide additional service to the North Coast, closer to the coast than where Metro Line 2 is placed.
 The BRT line will use the New Nyali Bridge, Nyali Road and Malindi Road to connect Mombasa Island and the metro system to new, developing middle-and-upper income communities on the North Coast, as well as lower-income working class communities and towns along the North Coast like Mtwapa.

-BRT will feature high-frequency service, dedicated transit-only lanes, level-boarding platforms, large shelters and electronic information displays.
+BRT will feature high-frequency service, dedicated transit-only lanes, level-boarding platforms, large shelters and digital information displays.

 Interfacing with surface transportation